Head-on collision and merging entropy of black holes: reconsideration of Hawking's inequality: Introduction

 Recently in high-energy head-on collision of spin-less black holes with identical masses, in which the colliding black holes initially possess large relative velocity, a remarkable numerical investigation\cite{HC} has shown that the large amount of energy is converted into gravitational radiation.
-Its result suggests that in the maximally high-energy limit, the energy rate tends to 14\% of total energy in extrapolation by the dependence of $\gamma$ fitting the prediction\cite{HC} of linear perturbation based on the zero frequency limit and point particle approximation, that is a half of Hawking's and Penrose's bounds, and quite close to the estimation 16\% of D'Eath, Payne\cite{DP} using perturbative technique.
+Its result suggests that in the maximally high-energy limit, the energy ratio tends to 14\% of total energy in extrapolation by the dependence of $\gamma$ fitting the prediction\cite{HC} of linear perturbation based on the zero frequency limit and point particle approximation, that is a half of Hawking's and Penrose's bounds, and quite close to the estimation 16\% of D'Eath, Payne\cite{DP} using perturbative technique.
 Now, our problem has become more complicated than before.
-Can we explain both why the energy rate of the gravitational radiation is so small in the low-energy collision and is so large in the high-energy collision?
+Can we explain both why the energy ratio of the gravitational radiation is so small in the low-energy collision and is so large in the high-energy collision?

-The purpose of the present article is to explain how much gravitational radiation arises in head-on collision of black holes with low or high kinetic energy using the area theorem of black hole horizon.
-In the second section, we recall the original work of Hawking and give a key idea of the present study.
-Our discussion put a base on the issue of black hole thermodynamics.
-In the third section, thermodynamical investigation for merging entropy gives an evaluation of the energy rate of the gravitational radiation in the low- and high-energy head-on collision of spin-less black holes with identical masses.
+The purpose of the present article is to find an estimation of the energy ratio of the gravitational radiation in the head-on collision of black holes, based on the area theorem of black hole horizon incorporating merging entropy.
+In order to insist the contribution of the merging entropy, we aim for an evaluation of the energy ratio which is in a good agreement with the numerical\cite{NA}\cite{HC} and perturbative \cite{PRP}\cite{DP} results.
+In the second section, we recall the original work of Hawking.
+On the top of the third section, we give a key idea of the present study.
+Our discussion puts a base on the issue of black hole thermodynamics.
+Furthermore in the third section, thermodynamical investigation for merging entropy is shown.
+Using the merging entropy the forth section provides an evaluation of the energy ratio of the gravitational radiation in the low- and high-energy head-on collision of spin-less black holes with identical masses.
 The final section is devoted to conclusion and discussions.
+We choose units so that $G=c=\hslash=1$.